dbt-labs/coalesce-22-inherited-project-refactoring-workshop/README.md

 created this workshop to give you some tips and tricks for wrangling that DAG.

 ## :white_check_mark: Prerequisites:
 This workshop assumes that you're familiar with dbt.
-At a minimun you should know how to:
+At a minimum you should know how to:
 - Generate documentation
 - Run commands and compile code
 - Create branches